dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 *Note: Since Dapr is intended to do much of the I/O heavy lifting for your app, it's expected that the resources given to Dapr enable you to drastically reduce the resource allocations for the application*

 The CPU and memory limits above account for the fact that Dapr is intended to a high number of I/O bound operations.
-It is strongly recommended that you use a tool monitoring tool to baseline the sidecar (and app) containers and tune these settings based on those baselines.
+It is strongly recommended that you use a monitoring tool to baseline the sidecar (and app) containers and tune these settings based on those baselines.

 ## Highly-available mode